Michael Kraten, PhD, CPA specializes in the analysis of business opportunities and risks with complex factors and highly uncertain outcomes.

 Furthermore, Ms. Kraten contributed to the content development and operations functions of the Certified Sustainable Value Professional (CSVP) program of the Rhode Island Society of CPAs.
-She also became a Certified Management Consultant (CMC) in 2009.
+She became a CSVP in 2016 after becoming a Certified Management Consultant (CMC) in 2009.

 These activities have enabled Ms. Kraten to deliver consulting services, presentations, and workshops for a wide variety of organizations around the Eastern United States.
 Her client organizations and collaborative partners have included entrepreneurial start-ups, multinational corporations, government organizations, global charities, and international universities on the East Coast of the United States, and in online venues hosted by Australian business organizations.

 In addition, in conjunction with an Australian university, Ms. Kraten served on the Planning and Design Committee of a collegiate business education program that was developed for a technologically advanced “Virtual Worlds” platform.
 She presented her work at Dartmouth College and at a global conference on digital business; her peer reviewed journal article Virtual Reality Systems in Academic Curricula and Corporate Training Programs was later published in the Journal of Digital Business.

 Ms. Kraten has earned a MBA in Finance from Sacred Heart University in Connecticut, where she graduated as a member of the Beta Gamma Sigma honor society.
 She has also earned a BS in Finance and Business from that university, where she graduated Cum Laude.